 Two engines from St Albans attended the scene and spent 45 minutes extinguishing the flames, which were fuelled by hay stored in the wooden building.

-Officers who re-visited the area later that day to dampen down and comb through the ashes, admitted they were treating the fire as suspicious although declined to speculate on its possible cause
+Officers who re-visited the area later that day to dampen down and comb through the ashes, admitted they were treating the fire as suspicious although declined to speculate on its possible cause at this stage.

 However, sub officer Tony Bates said: "Generally speaking a fire at that time of night with no visible source of ignition does look very suspicious."